 We understand that it is difficult at the moment to get all of the documentation you need.
 If you are experiencing this difficulty, please contact the SWCC at email@example.com.

-The annual cost for GU-Q insurance from August 1, 2020 to July 31, 2021 is $420.
-International and expatriate students are automatically enrolled if they do not have another private insurance.
+International and expatriate students are automatically enrolled in GU-Q health insurance if they do not have another private insurance.
 However, they may enroll in the GU-Q insurance policy in addition to their own private insurance if they wish to do so.
-For more information please contact SWCC at email@example.com.
+For more information please see the Student Health Insurance page or contact SWCC at firstname.lastname@example.org.

 The GU-Q insurance policy is based on annual enrollment (August 1 to July 31).
 All students who are enrolled in the GU-Q insurance policy are able to use their insurance worldwide on a reimbursement basis for conditions that are covered in the policy.
-For more information contact SWCC at firstname.lastname@example.org.
+For more information visit the Student Health Insurance page or contact SWCC at email@example.com.

 Does GU-Q health insurance cover my medical expenses in my home country?